yohasebe/openai-chat-api-workflow/README.md

 #### <span><img src='./icons/code-square.png' style='height:2em;'/></span> Write Program Code

-GPT-3 will generate program code and example output according to the text entered.
+GPT will generate program code and example output according to the text entered.
 Specify the purpose of the program, its function, the language and technology to be used, etc.

 **Example Input**